 There are a pair of choices when it comes to permanent life insurance: Universal and Whole Life

 Whole Life insurance accumulates cash value and lasts for the duration of the insured’s lifetime.
 One advantage of cash value life insurance is the option to use funds through tax-free policy loans.
 Liquidity can be supplemented to your company when you truly require it.
 Further, it can stimulate a key person to remain with the company until their policy has completely vested.
+Just like with term, make sure you only buy from the best whole life insurance companies.

 Universal Life comes in Variable, Indexed, and Guaranteed policies.